pymc-devs/pymc-examples/examples/diagnostics_and_criticism/model_averaging.myst.md

 +++ {"papermill": {"duration": 0.056609, "end_time": "2020-11-29T12:14:58.387481", "exception": false, "start_time": "2020-11-29T12:14:58.330872", "status": "completed"}}

 We can see that the best model is `model_2`, the one with both predictor variables.
-Notice the DataFrame is ordered from lowest to highest WAIC (_i.e_ from _better_ to _worst_ model).
+Note that the DataFrame is ordered from lowest to highest WAIC (_i.e_ from _best_ to _worst_ model).
 Check the {ref}`pymc:model_comparison` for a more detailed discussion on model comparison.

 We can also see that we get a column with the relative `weight` for each model (according to the first equation at the beginning of this notebook).
 This weights can be _vaguely_ interpreted as the probability that each model will make the correct predictions on future data.
 Of course this interpretation is conditional on the models used to compute the weights, if we add or remove models the weights will change.
-And also is dependent on the assumptions behind WAIC (or any other Information Criterion used).
-So try to not overinterpret these `weights`.
+It also is dependent on the assumptions behind WAIC (or any other Information Criterion used), so try to not overinterpret these `weights`.

 Now we are going to use computed `weights` to generate predictions based not on a single model, but on the weighted set of models.
 This is one way to perform model averaging.
-Using PyMC we can call the `sample_posterior_predictive_w` function as follows:
+Using ArviZ we can call the `az.stats.weight_predictions` function as follows:

 ```{code-cell} ipython3
 ---